josedlpozo/Kompile/README.md

 - ./scripts/update.sh

-This script save the already created sqlite database and restart docker containers
+This script saves the already created sqlite database and restart Dockers containers

 ## How to calculate build time?